 Internships are the core of the Berkeley Washington Program and offer an invaluable professional development experience.
 UCDC staff, both in Berkeley and at the UC Washington Center, work with students to help identify and obtain internship placements that fit their interests and professional goals.
 See past examples of where Cal students have interned here.
+Check out the Intern’s Guide to Washington D.C.
+It’s packed with handy tips about life in the nation’s capital!

 What are the expectations?